joandrsn/mhci-exam/output/single.md

 ## How can we collect data about the context of our idea?

+-   Interviews: We ask deep
+-   Questionnaires: We ask in general
+-   Observation:

 ## Give examples of the different ways of communicating your idea to other team members/costumers/users?

+Personas

 # Question 3